I have a lot of clients that are over the age of forty, and damn near every one of them in one way or another asks me “can you build muscle after 40”

 Tips To Help You Prevent Injury When Working Out

-- Listen to your body – No one knows your body like you do, if you wake up and you’re hurting worse than normal, try warming up to loosen your muscles but in the end if you don’t feel comfortable working out than wait one more day.
-It’s better than injuring yourself and not being able to workout for days, weeks or months.
+- Listen to your body – No one knows your body as you do; if you wake up and you’re hurting worse than normal, try warming up to loosen your muscles, but in the end, if you don’t feel comfortable working out, wait one more day.
+It’s better than injuring yourself and being unable to work out for days, weeks, or months.

-- Don’t push yourself – I have seen many older men come in to the gym and try to lift like they were 20 years old again, The weights will make you remember your age faster then any person can.
-Drop your ego at the door and be smart about how you approach your fitness routine.
+- Don’t push yourself – I have seen many older men come into the gym and try to lift like they were 20 years old again; the weights will make you remember your age faster than any person can.
+Drop your ego at the door and approach your fitness routine smartly.
+It takes a while to build muscle; if you try to sprint to the finish line, you will get hurt.

 In Conclusion